 Medium green leaves are spoon-shaped with attractive spiky margins and good flavor.
 Fast growing, upright, with thin petioles for a smaller cut surface (which equates to less rot in the bag).
 Non-brittle leaves with crisp texture.
 Great field-holding ability.
-Compared to Lettony, which it replaces, Celinet has thinner stems, denser, crunchier leaves, and holds much longer in the field.
+Compared to Lettony, which it replaced, Celinet has thinner stems, denser, crunchier leaves, and holds much longer in the field.
 Utility Patent granted.
 High resistance to downy mildew races EU 16–35; US 1–9, Nasonovia ribisnigri aphid, and tomato bushy stunt virus (lettuce dieback complex); intermediate resistance to lettuce mosaic virus.
 MT0-30.
 USDA Certified Organic.
 Avg.
 43,500 seeds/oz.
 Packet: 500 seeds.